Yazechi/Personal-Website/README.md

 # My Personal Site

-A personal dashboard and portfolio built with PHP and Tailwind CSS.
+A personal and simple dashboard and portfolio built with PHP and Tailwind CSS.
 The application allows you to manage a portfolio, save memos, and track projects using a MySQL database.

 ---